AU-Master-Thesis/thesis/sections/3-methodology/mod.typ

 = Methodology <methodology>

 This section covers the methodology and work produced as part of the thesis.
-The different work items related to each hypothesis in @intro-research-hypothesis, will be presented in turn. \
+The different work items related to each hypothesis in @intro-research-hypothesis, will be presented in turn.

-All work on the reproduction part is done by assessment of the openly available material i.e. the paper@gbpplanner and available source code distributed along with it.
+All work on the reproduction part is done by assessment of the openly available material i.e. the paper@gbpplanner and available source code distributed along with it@gbpplanner-code.
 Where certain parts of the algorithm are stated in an ambiguous way in the available material an argument for the chosen interpretation will be made.

 // Where ambiguities arise, explanations or arguments for the chosen interpretations are provided.